Thursday, April 30, 2026

 4. Tactical considerations

-• Not serving to the service line – aim to make the shuttle land approximately 1m (3ft) beyond the service line.
+• Not aiming for the service line – aim to make the shuttle land approximately 1m (3ft) beyond the service line.

-• Serving towards their backhand racket face – try to force your opponents to play with a backhand racket face.
+• Serving towards the opponent’s backhand racket face – try to force your opponent to play with a backhand racket face.
+At a lower playing level, it’s often weaker and has less variety.

-• Standing further back in court – position yourself further back than you would when serving in a doubles match.
+• Standing further back in court – position yourself further back into the court when serving.
+Certainly further back than your doubles serving postion.

 • Striking fast and quick – aim to make the shuttle fly quickly and flat over the net.
-Striking it slightly harder should prevent the shuttle from ‘popping up’ making it easier for the opponent to kill.
+Striking it slightly harder should prevent the shuttle from ‘popping up’, reducing the opportunity for the opponent to kill.

-• Starting only your BH court – does it make a difference to you and your next stroke when you compare serving from each of the court sides?
+• Starting only your Backhand court – consider how it will make a difference to you and your next stroke.
+At the start: high serve from your FH court, low serve from your BH court.

 What advantages could the above tactics give you?